jguegant/tech.blog/content/C++/sfinae-introduction.md

 	    typedef char yes[1];
 	    typedef yes no[2];

-	    // This helper struct permits us to check two properties of a template argument.
+	    // This helper struct permits us to check that serialize is truly a method.
-	    // The first argument must match the second one.
+	    // The second argument must be of the type of the first.
+	    // For instance reallyHas<int, 10> would be substituated by reallyHas<int, int 10> and works!
+	    // reallyHas<int, &C::serialize> would be substituated by reallyHas<int, int &C::serialize> and fail!
+	    // Note: It only works with integral constants and pointers (so function pointers work).
+	    // In our case we check that &C::serialize has the same signature as the first argument!
+	    // reallyHas<std::string (C::*)(), &C::serialize> should be substituated by
+	    // reallyHas<std::string (C::*)(), std::string (C::*)() &C::serialize> and work!
-	    // &C::serialize is actually the same as its signature! template <typename U, U> struct reallyHas;
+	    template <typename U, U u> struct reallyHas;

 	    // Two overloads for yes: one for the signature of a normal method, one is for the signature of a const method.
-	    // Note that we accept a pointer to our helper struct,
+	    // We accept a pointer to our helper struct, in order to avoid to instantiate a real instance of this type.
-	    // in order to avoid to instantiate a real instance of this type. template <typename C> static yes& test(reallyHas<std::string (C::*)(), &C::serialize>* /*unused*/) { }
+	    // std::string (C::*)() is function pointer declaration. template <typename C> static yes& test(reallyHas<std::string (C::*)(), &C::serialize>* /*unused*/) { }
 	    template <typename C> static yes& test(reallyHas<std::string (C::*)() const, &C::serialize>* /*unused*/) { }